mverboom/cdist-types/__firewall/man.rst

 policy_<chain>
    Overrule policy for a specific chain.
 When not defined will fallback to value of policy.

+loopback
+   When the policy is DROP for a chain, an automatic rule is generated to allow traffic for the loopback interface.
+When interface is set to false, this rule is not generated.

 established
    When defined as 'true' will generate a rule to allow incoming packets that are releated to established connections.
 Otherwise no rule will be generated.